 Mohnish Pabrai, founder of Dalal Street LLC, is one of the most prominent disciples of Warren Buffett and Charlie Munger’s value investing principles.
 Known for his concentrated, high-conviction portfolio and long holding periods, Pabrai prefers to invest in a handful of companies he understands deeply rather than spreading capital across dozens of positions.
 His style blends patience with opportunism, seeking to buy durable businesses at significant discounts to intrinsic value.

-The portfolio’s one-year performance was down 56.21%, largely a result of cyclical commodity exposure, but the moves in the latest quarter show a reaffirmation of his core thesis, maintaining heavy allocations to energy and steel, while selectively adding to these areas and introducing a new position in automotive retail.
+The portfolio’s one-year performance was up by 30.0%, largely a result of oil & gas exposure, but the moves in the latest quarter show a reaffirmation of his core thesis, maintaining heavy allocations to energy and steel, while selectively adding to these areas.

-In the sections ahead, we will explore Mohnish Pabrai’s background, his investment philosophy, and the key Q2 2025 portfolio moves, including detailed commentary on the largest additions, new buys, and his highly concentrated top holdings.
+In the sections ahead, we will explore Mohnish Pabrai’s background, his investment philosophy, and the key Q4 2025 portfolio moves, including detailed commentary on the largest additions, one main trim, and his highly concentrated top holdings.

 Who Is Mohnish Pabrai